tripflex/awesome-mongoose-os/README.md

 - [Captive Portal WiFi Stack Demo](https://github.com/tripflex/captive-portal-wifi-stack-demo) - Demo application for the Captive Portal WiFi Stack
 - [LittlevGL Demo app](https://github.com/pjaos/mgos_esp32_littlevgl) - Demo application showing how to use LittlevGL to drive a TFT display
 - [mJS Polyfill](https://github.com/Asondo/mjs-polyfill) - Mongoose os example project with standardization polyfill
+- [jstore demo](https://github.com/nliviu/jstore-demo) - Demo project of using jstore for MQTT queues
+- [build-var](https://github.com/nliviu/build-var) - Example to show the usage of build_vars to select the files to be included in the filesystem
+- [http-gzip](https://github.com/nliviu/http-gzip) - simple example about how to serve gzipped css and js files

 # Tutorials